cecilkbm/cecilkbm/README.md

 **` Developer | Infrastructure Engineering | Cybersecurity `**

-I'm a Senior IT Consultant based in New York.
 I build and secure whatever needs building and securing.
 If there's a cybersecurity challenge or infrastructure problem, chances are I'll tackle it head-on.
 My main tech stack is Python, C, C++, JavaScript, React, Terraform and Ansible.
 I'm equally comfortable automating infrastructure, writing low-level code, or building web applications.